-&lt;sup>11 The Council will continue to accept new sites for the HELAA process until a Development Plan is in place which has secured sufficient land to meet the identified growth needs.
-The Council will publish a 'closing date' on the Council's website for new site submissions each year to allow for the HELAA Review process to take place.
+&lt;sup>11 The Council will continue to accept new sites for the HELAA and BLR processes until a Development Plan is in place which has secured sufficient land to meet the identified growth needs.
+The Council will publish a 'closing date' on the Council's website for new site submissions each year to allow for the HELAA Review and BLR processes to take place.